cupy/cupy/docs/source/install.rst

 If you are using certain versions of conda, it may fail to build CuPy with error ``g++: error: unrecognized command line option ‘-R’``.
 This is due to a bug in conda (see `conda/conda#6030 <https://github.com/conda/conda/issues/6030>`_ for details).
-If you encounter this problem, please downgrade or upgrade it.
+If you encounter this problem, please upgrade your conda.

 .. _install_cudnn: